 If the chosen task is finished before the work interval is done, don’t stop the timer!
 Use the remaining time to review the task or make small improvements.

-When an interval starts it has to end for the method to be effective.
+When an interval starts it has to end for the method to be effective. - When done

 Make a check-mark on a paper or your favourite note-taking app.
-Productivity timer helps you by making the checks for you and recording your past sessions for accurate time tracking and time assessment.
+Productivity timer helps you by making the checks for you and recording your past sessions for accurate time tracking and time assessment. - Take a short break

 Once the work interval is completed take a short break.
 The suggested break is 5 minutes but this to can vary according to the length of your work interval.
 Don’t interrupt or skip the break interval.
-It is essential for your brain to take a breath consolidate the knowledge of the previous interval and continue with heightened energy.
+It is essential for your brain to take a breath consolidate the knowledge of the previous interval and continue with heightened energy. - Every 4 work intervals take a long break

 When you complete four work intervals take a longer break 20-30 minutes.
 If possible, move away from the workspace.
 Take a short walk or meditation session.
 Clear your mind completely of work and give it time to rest.